We offer 60 minute assessments and 30 minute treatment sessions.

 5. What happens on my first visit?
 We conduct an initial assessment on your first visit, which will take about one hour.
 During that time, we will ask you questions about your condition, and about your past medical history.
 We usually also evaluate your posture, strength, flexibility and balance.
 We attempt to identify the causes of your pain or dysfunction and then discuss with you the implications, prognosis, and create a treatment plan that incorporates your goals for a return to normal function

 6. What should I bring to my first visit?
-Please bring your health card and any insurance information or WCB-related information with you.
+Please bring your health card and any insurance information with you.
 If your doctor has provided you with a referral for physiotherapy, or if you have a post-operative physiotherapy protocol provided after your surgery, please bring that with you.
 If you have a lower extremity injury, please bring a pair of shorts.

 8. What is manual therapy?
 Manual therapy is a specialized form of physical therapy that uses direct, hands-on techniques as opposed to the use of machines or electrical devices to restore your function.
 It involves the application of pressure on muscles or movement of joints to decrease spasms, muscle tension, or joint dysfunction.

 9. How long will it take to get better?
 Each condition is different and is affected by the severity and duration of your pain or dysfunction.
 However, most issues begin to respond positively within four to six weeks.
 We communicate with you during each appointment to address plateaus in your performance, or instances where your recovery may take longer.
 We will also be very clear with you about your prognosis.
-If we don’t think physiotherapy will help you, we will try to work with you to identify other treatment options that might better address your pain.
+If we don’t think physiotherapy will help you, we will try to work with you to identify other treatment options that might better address your symptoms.

 10. What is “TENS”?
 TENS stands for “transcutaneous electrical nerve stimulation” and is the application of low levels of electrical current applied through electrodes on the skin to address pain symptoms.
 The electricity stimulates the nerve endings in the area to block the pain signals being sent along the nerve-messaging pathway from your brain.
 It is also thought to promote your body’s production of endorphins – a natural chemical that acts as a pain killer, temporarily reducing your perception of pain.